 After looking at several different soldering stations, we found that you need at least 40 watts to really bring the heat.
 Of course, you’ll also want to have full control over the temperature settings.
 And, you won’t want to wait long for your iron to heat up.

 As such, we recommend looking for a station that can go from zero to 40 watts in just a matter of seconds.
 What’s more, opt for a station that lets you take control of the temperatures and promises to maintain them within a small margin of degrees.

 Soldering stations are available in both digital and analog forms.
 The analog options typically feature a dial with low and high settings.
 On the other hand, digital stations feature push-button or dial controls paired with digital temperature readouts.
 Both types of soldering iron station offer a range of temperature settings.
 Each of them just has its own way of presenting it to the user.

 When it comes to creating ample amounts of power and heat, safety should be a number-one priority.
 We recommend looking for soldering stations that are EDS (Electrostatic Discharge) safe.
 What’s more, opt for products that boast recognized safety certifications.
 Furthermore, look for stations that feature heat-resistant silicone cables.

 It’s important that your soldering iron can maintain a range of temperatures, as you may choose to heat different types of materials.
 Keep in mind that solder melts at around 339 degrees.
-Nevertheless, most soldering stations offer temperatures from around 380 to 900 degrees.
+Nevertheless, most digital soldering stations offer temperatures from around 380 to 900 degrees.

 Irons should consistently maintain a temperature.
 Spikes and dips can permanently damage some equipment.
 As such, many manufacturers are reformulating there soldering stations to include “Magic Temperature Compensation Technology.”
 This technology regulates the current going through the device in order to prevent the temperature from teetering.